Spuds/Elk-Member-Awards/README.md

 **Features**
 ---
-* This mod allows users with the permission to upload images that will serve as rewards.
+* This addon allows users with the permission to upload images that will serve as rewards.
 * Award images can be assigned a name as well as how they are to be earned (e.g. Contest, Posts, or the name of a game)
 * Awards can be placed in categories for display grouping and easy maintenance
 * Awards can be defined as assignable so members with assign awards permission can give an award (not define a new award though)